edifus/docker-deluge/README.md

 ## Umask for running applications

 This image provides the ability to override the default umask settings for services started within the containers using the optional `-e UMASK=022` setting.
-Keep in mind umask is not chmod, it ~~subtracts~~ masks permissions based on it's value.
+Keep in mind umask is not chmod, it masks permissions based on it's value.
 Please read up [here](https://en.wikipedia.org/wiki/Umask) for more information.

 ## User / Group Identifiers